-\paragraph{Information overload} As mentioned in the Introduction section, there is a lack of general measures connected to information overload, which additionally depends on the targeted situation.
-For example, in the case of science, researchers acknowledge that exponentially growing number of papers \cite{Fortunato2018} results in the overproduction of information \cite{Farber2023} popularly nicknamed as ``paper tsunami'' \cite{Brainard2020}.
+As mentioned in the Introduction section, there is a lack of general measures connected to information overload, which additionally depends on the targeted situation.
+For example, in the case of science, researchers acknowledge that an exponentially growing number of papers \cite{Fortunato2018} results in the overproduction of information \cite{Farber2023}, popularly nicknamed as ``paper tsunami'' \cite{Brainard2020}.
 In the case of the examined system, it would be equivalent to the total number of posts $PC$ in a given unit of time (e.g., one day or one week).
-Another option is to consider is the number of different topics $TC$ discussed at given time or the ratio of topics to posts $TC/PC$ (with $1/PC \le TC/PC \le 1$).
-Previous works strongly suggest the ``inverted U shape'' \cite{Roetzel2019} observed in the case of Twitch video-streaming platform \cite{nematzadeh_information_2019}, however in such a case one needs to propose a specific shape of the performance function and additionally motivate its parameters based on some observations, e.g., by a survey or other information.\\
+Another option is to consider the number of different topics $TC$ discussed at a given time or the ratio of topics to posts $TC/PC$ (with $1/PC \le TC/PC \le 1$).
+Previous works strongly suggest the ``inverted U shape'' \cite{Roetzel2019} observed in the case of Twitch video-streaming platform \cite{nematzadeh_information_2019}, however, in such a case one needs to propose a specific shape of the performance function and additionally motivate its parameters based on some observations, e.g., by a survey or other information.\\

 Neither of the discussed indicators considers the distribution of the topics and their diversity.
-To account for these characteristics we have decided to use Gini coefficient (Gini index) that is a common measure for wealth inequalities\cite{Ceriani2012} as our proxy for information overload indicator.
-Assuming that at a given moment there $TC$ topics discussed using $PC$ posts and $x_{i}$ denotes number of posts in the $i$-th topic and that $x_{i}$ is arranged according to increasing number of posts, we can use the following definition\cite{Damgaard2000}
+To account for these characteristics, we have decided to use the Gini coefficient (Gini index), a common measure of wealth inequality \cite{Ceriani2012}, as our proxy for the information overload indicator.
+Assuming that at a given moment there are $TC$ topics discussed using $PC$ posts and $x_{i}$ denotes the number of posts in the $i$-th topic and that $x_{i}$ is arranged according to increasing number of posts, we can use the following definition \cite{Damgaard2000}

 where, $PC = \sum_{i=1}^{i=TC}x_{i}$.
-Small Gini coefficient values indicate that discussed topics are of more similar sizes.
-On the other hand, Gini index reaching 1 points to the fact that although there is a specific number of discussed topics, one or them monopolizes the discussion space.
+Small Gini coefficient values indicate that the discussed topics are of more similar sizes.
+On the other hand, the Gini index reaching 1 points to the fact that although there is a specific number of discussed topics, one of them monopolizes the discussion space.
 The metric has been calculated for each week, and over a whole time frame present in the dataset.
-To calculate the number of topics in the analyzed posts of our dataset we used BERTopic\cite{grootendorst_bertopic_2022} algorithm (see "Models and algorithms: Topic modeling" for details)
+To calculate the number of topics in the analyzed posts of our dataset we used BERTopic \cite{grootendorst_bertopic_2022} algorithm (see "Models and algorithms: Topic modeling" for details).